Mode Composition Shapes Magnetic Anisotropy in Solar Wind Turbulence: Data and Methodology

 Fourth, we determined wavevectors using multi-spacecraft timing analysis based on phase differences, restricted to intervals with high tetrahedron quality factor ($TQF>0.8$) \citep{Pincon2008}; see \cite{Zhao2024a} for details.
-Unlike SVD, which only provides the best estimate of unit wavevector ($\mathbf{\hat{k}}$), timing analysis yields the actual wavevector $\mathbf{k}_{M}$ ($M=A$ for Alfv\'enic, $M=C$ for compressible) from phase differences of $\delta B_A$ and $\delta B_C$, respectively.
+Unlike SVD method, which only provides the best estimate of unit wavevector ($\mathbf{\hat{k}}$) representing the normal direction of the overall $\delta\mathbf{B}$ plane formed by the superposition of multiple modes, the timing analysis yields the actual wavevector $\mathbf{k}_{M}$ ($M=A$ for Alfv\'enic, $M=C$ for compressible) from phase differences of $\delta B_A$ and $\delta B_C$, respectively.
 Due to the superposition of different modes, each with its own dispersion relation and distinct wavevectors at the same frequency, $\mathbf{k}_{M}$ is not necessarily aligned with the SVD-derived $\mathbf{\hat{k}}$.
-The timing analysis is considered valid only when $\mathbf{k}_M$ lies within the $\hat{k}\hat{b}_0$ plane defined by $\hat{\mathbf{k}}$, ensuring consistency in the $\hat{k}\hat{b}_0$ coordinates even if the two vectors differ within that plane.
-Accordingly, the wavenumber analysis is restricted to fluctuations with a small angle $\xi$ between $\mathbf{k}_M$ and the $\hat{k}\hat{b}_0$ plane, to ensure reliable wavevector estimates.
+The timing analysis is considered valid only when $\mathbf{k}_M$ lies within the $\hat{k}\hat{b}_0$ plane defined by $\hat{\mathbf{k}}$, ensuring consistency in the $\hat{k}\hat{b}_0$ coordinates during mode decomposition, even if the two vectors differ within that plane.
+Accordingly, the wavenumber analysis is restricted to fluctuations with a small angle $\xi\leq20^\circ$ between $\mathbf{k}_M$ and the $\hat{k}\hat{b}_0$ plane (Fig. \ref{fig:4}(b)), to ensure reliable wavevector estimates.
 The main results are insensitive to the choice of $\xi$ threshold ($\xi<10^\circ$, $15^\circ$, and $20^\circ$ in Fig. \ref{fig:7} of Appendix B).
 Wavenumbers were further limited to $1/(100d_{sc})<k<{min}(0.1/d_p,\pi/d_{sc})$, with $k_\parallel\sim\mathbf{k}_{M}\cdot\mathbf{\hat{b}}_0$ and $k_\perp=\sqrt{k^2-k_\parallel^2}$, where $d_{sc}$ is the spacecraft separation and $d_p$ is the proton inertial length.
 These restrictions apply only to the wavenumber analysis and not to the angle analysis (Figs. \ref{fig:2}, \ref{fig:3}, \ref{fig:4}(a)).
 This approach enables direct retrieval of energy spectra in wavenumber space from frequency space, independent of spatiotemporal assumptions such as the Taylor hypothesis \citep{Taylor1938}.

 Finally, the data were divided into $45$ equal-width bins in $\theta$ with width $\Delta\theta=2^\circ$, $90$ equal-width bins in $\eta$ with $\Delta\eta=1^\circ$, and $50$ logarithmically spaced bins in $k_\parallel$ with $\Delta k_\parallel$, to construct $\theta-\eta-k_\parallel$ distributions of magnetic energy.
 For each $\theta$, $\eta$, or $k_\parallel$ bin, the trace, Alfvénic, and compressible magnetic energy were estimated as $D =\frac{\iint P(t,f_{sc})dtdf_{sc}}{\Delta x}$, $D_A=\frac{\iint P_{A}(t,f_{sc})dtdf_{sc}}{\Delta x}$, and $D_C=\frac{\iint P_{C}(t,f_{sc})dtdf_{sc}}{\Delta x}$, where $\Delta x=\Delta\theta$, $\Delta\eta$, or $\Delta k_\parallel$.
 To capture inertial-range MHD fluctuations, we restricted to $4/t_{\rm{win}}<f_{sc}<0.05$ Hz.
 The lower cutoff ensures sufficient averaging over multiple oscillations for statistical robustness and avoids contamination from the energy-containing range, and the upper limit corresponds to half of the typical proton gyrofrequency ($\sim0.1$ Hz) in the solar wind.